kubernetes/enhancements/keps/sig-scheduling/5517-dra-node-allocatable-resources/README.md

 question.
 -->

+Existing DRA and kube-scheduler SLOs continue to apply and must be maintained.
+Enabling this feature only affects pods requesting DRA Node Allocatable claims.
+Pods not using these claims should not experience any additional overhead.
+For pods utilizing DRA Node Allocatable claims, pod scheduling duration should be comparable to baseline DRA claim allocation and introduce no visible degradation compared to baseline scheduling performance.

 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?

 <!--
 Pick one more of these and delete the rest.
 -->

-- [ ] Metrics
+- [x] Metrics
-  - Metric name:
+  - Metric names:
+    - `scheduler_plugin_execution_duration_seconds{plugin="DynamicResources", extension_point="Filter"}`
+    - `scheduler_plugin_execution_duration_seconds{plugin="NodeResourcesFit", extension_point="Filter"|"Score"|"PreBind"}`
+    - `scheduler_unschedulable_pods{plugin="DynamicResources"|"NodeResourcesFit"}`
+    - `scheduler_pending_pods`
-  - [Optional] Aggregation method:
+    - `kubelet_admission_rejections_total`
-  - Components exposing the metric:
+  - Components exposing the metric: `kube-scheduler`, `kubelet`
-- [ ] Other (treat as last resort)
-  - Details:

 ###### Are there any missing metrics that would be useful to have to improve observability of this feature?